Nail violin: History

-There have been several other modifications or variations on Wilde's original design.
-Modifications include the use of glass or wooden rods instead of metal nails.
+Several other modifications on Wilde's designs include the use of glass or wooden rods instead of metal nails.
 Träger of Bernberg (Saxony) created a treadle-operated keyboard version in 1791.
 The Adiaphonon, created by Franz Schuster in 1818-1819, was similar to the nail violin.
-It used bowed steel rods and had a six octave range.
-Its range was F1-F7.
-A Nineteenth Century modification, called the Stockspiel or Melkharmonica, incorporated wooden rods, which were played using rosined gloves.
-Bill Wesley has invented the Array Nail Violin, in which the notes are arranged according to the Array system.
+It used bowed steel rods and had a six-octave range: F1-F7.
+A 19th-century version called the Stockspiel or Melkharmonica incorporated wooden rods, which were played using rosined gloves.
+Bill Wesley invented the Array Nail Violin, in which the notes are arranged according to the Array system.
 It is played with the fingers, thumbs, and palms dusted with dancer's rosin.

 The waterphone works on similar principles, but is atonal rather than chromatic, and has water in its resonator.

 Musical instrument classification

 The instrument is categorized as a friction idiophone, as it is played by bowing.
 The instrument can also be played by striking the nails or rods.
 Michael Meadows has made contemporary copies of the early design of the instrument.